6erald/wp_open_taxonomy_tree/README.md

 ## Installation

-1. Download the files and separate the sustainable_open_mobility_taxonomy.xml from the other files.
+1. Download the zip file and separate the sustainable_open_mobility_taxonomy.xml from it.

-2. Upload the wp_open_taxonomy_tree folder into your wordpress plugin directory.

-3. Log in to your site as an administrator.
+2. Log in to your site as an administrator.

-4. Got to Wordpress > Plugins > Installed Plugins in the WordPress admin panel and activate the Open Taxonomy Tree.
+3. Go to Plugins in the Admin panel.

+4. Choose Plugins > Add new.

+5. Then choose Add Plugins > Upload Plugin.

+6. Add the zip file and upload it.
+Click on Install Now.

+7. Activate the Plugin.

-5. To import the sustainable_open_mobility_taxonomy.xml into your WordPress site follow next steps otherwise skip and go on with 6.:
+8. To import the content of the Sustainable Open Mobility Taxonomy, you have to import the sustainable_open_mobility_taxonomy.xml by following the next steps otherwise skip and go on with 8.:

     1. Go to Tools > Import in the WordPress admin panel.
     2. Install the "WordPress" importer from the list.